sahithi2990/Predicting-Bike-Rentals/README.md

 # Predicting-Bike-Rentals
-In this project, we will predict the total number of bikes people rented in a given hour in the U.S. cities.To accomplish this, we created a few different machine learning models and evaluate their performance.
+The goal of this project, is to predict the total number of bikes people rented in a given hour in U.S. cities.To accomplish this, few machine learning models such as Linear regression model, Dicision tree regressor model, Random forest regressor model has been created and their performance has been evaluated.